ABOUT OUR DEBATE TOURNAMENTS!

 HOW DO I FIND THEIR DEBATE ROOM?
 HOW DO I READ THE PAIRING THAT IS POSTED?

 Students are paired against kids from other schools and a pairing sheet is posted on the wall before each round.
 The pairing sheet will have your child’s name and school and will list the room where the debate round will take place.
 Students are to report to the room that is listed as quickly as possible.
 Students are identified by the first letter of their last name and the first letter of their debate partner’s last name and are listed with the name of their school.
 So the team of Matthew Smith and Tonya Harris from Mt.
 Royal Middle will be listed as “SH” or “HS” along with the school name.
-It will also help to know which debate event they are debating in – parliamentary debate, public forum debate, policy debate and their division - Rookie (1st year), novice (beginner) or varsity (more experienced) because these groups are listed separately on the posted pairing sheets.
+It will also help to know which debate event they are debating in – parliamentary debate, public forum debate, policy debate and their division – Beginner (1st year schools), Novice (1st year debaters) or Varsity/Open (more experienced) because these groups are listed separately on the posted pairing sheets.
 Ask us if you need help!

 WHERE CAN I FIND THE ROUND PAIRINGS – PAPER AND PAPERLESS!